Ricardicus/recurrent-neural-net/README.md

 Check out the file "lstm.h".

 In lstm.h you can edit the program.
-Set the number of layers (2/3 is best I think).
-Set how often it should output data.
+You can edit the hyperparameters such as learning rate etc, set the number of layers (2/3 is best I think), set how often it should output data etc. If you edit this file, you edit the source code and you will need to rebuild the program with the command "make".
+Enjoy! :)

 # Examples
 I trained this program to read the first Harry Potter book, It produced quotes such as this: